Sourangsu/Multilevel-Diffractive-Optics-Design/README.md

 # Diffractive-Optics-Code
 This repository hosts the some of the rudimentary codes for the project "Computational Design and Fabrication of Diffractive Optical Elements".

-If you plan to use this code for your project or work then please don't forget to cite the following papers as refernce to this.
+If you plan to use this code for your project or work then please don't forget to cite the following papers as reference to this.
 It is always a good gesture to give due credit to the creators for their work.

 publications to cite:
 ==========================